ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/ongoing-tasks/queue-sink/rabbit-mq-queue-sink.markdown

 Note that the number of documents included in a batch is [configurable](../../../server/ongoing-tasks/queue-sink/rabbit-mq-queue-sink#configuration-options).

-{WARNING: }
+{WARNING: Take care of duplicates}
-Note that producers may enqueue
+Producers may enqueue
 [multiple instances](../../../server/ongoing-tasks/etl/queue-etl/rabbit-mq#message-duplication)
 of the same document.
-It is **the consumer's own responsibility** (if processing each message only once is important to it) to verify the uniqueness of each consumed message.
+if processing each message only once is important to the consumer, it is **the consumer's responsibility** to verify the uniqueness of each consumed message.

+Note that as long as the **Id** property of RabbitMQ messages is preserved (so duplicate messages share an Id), the script's `put(ID, { ... })` command will overwrite a previous document with the same Id and only one copy of it will remain.
 {WARNING/}

 {PANEL/}